 While every dog is different, a corgi mix might have many similarities with a purebred corgi, as outlined by AKC.
 Corgis were bred initially for herding cattle, so a corgi mix might have a strong herding tendency.
 The corgis nip at the heels of the cattle, so a dog with strong corgi tendencies might nip to herd his people or other animals.

 Corgis often get along with other dogs, but they especially love their human families.
-For this reason, a corgi mix might not do well spending long periods of time alone.
+For this reason, a corgi cross, such as a corgi terrier mix, might not do well spending long periods of time alone.
 Corgis are loyal dogs and are easily trained.
-A corgi mix likely would do well in obedience training, agility or even more active sports such as fly ball or herding competitions.
-Many corgi mixes make great family dogs, but their herding instincts may overwhelm small children.
+A corgi mix likely would do well in obedience training, agility, or even more active sports such as fly ball or herding competitions.
+Many corgi mixes make great family dogs, but their herding instincts can overwhelm small children.

 How do you tell a Cardigan from a Pembroke?
 Cardigan corgis have tails; Pembrokes don't.
-A corgi mix may or may not have a tail.
-The colors in a corgi mix may vary widely, as Cardigans appear in five colors and seven different marking patterns, while Pembrokes come in four colors with only one marking pattern.
+Therefore, A corgi mix might not have a tail.
+The colors in a corgi mix vary widely, as Cardigans appear in five colors and seven different marking patterns, while Pembrokes come in four colors with only one marking pattern.

-Finding a Corgi Mix
+Finding a corgi mix